louise3112/louise3112/README.md

 ## Hello 😄

-🌱   I’ve recently graduated from the Professional Software Development course at CodeClan, Edinburgh
+🌱   I’ve recently graduated from the Professional Software Development course at CodeClan, Edinburgh <br>

-🔭   I’m currently working on my portfolio and some fun personal projects to continue developing my new skills
+🔭   I’m currently working on my portfolio and some fun personal projects to continue developing my new skills <br>

-📫   If you want to get in touch, drop me a message via [LinkedIn](https://www.linkedin.com/in/lcuthbertson3112/)
+📫   If you want to get in touch, drop me a message via [LinkedIn](https://www.linkedin.com/in/lcuthbertson3112/) <br><br>

-#### Other Projects I Have Contributed To
+#### Other Github Repos I've Contributed To
-- [Children of the Bookcase](https://github.com/samuel-williams-ed/Escape_Game): A 3D, first-person escape room style puzzle game, built using C# and Unity for our CodeClan 2 week Capstone project.
+- [Children of the Bookcase](https://github.com/samuel-williams-ed/Escape_Game): A 3D, first-person escape room style puzzle game, built using C# and Unity for our CodeClan 2 week Capstone project. <br>

 <!--